 How to Re-upholster a Glide Rocking Chair’s Stool

 Re-upholstering the gliding footstool was much easier.
 We used a screwdriver and pliers to pull the old staples out.
-I measured the square of fabric used to cover it, then threw the cover and foam out.
-I had some spare quilt batting that I used to make a new cushion and I cut a new square of upholstery fabric.
+I measured the square of fabric used to cover it, then threw the cover and old foam out.
+We had a new piece of foam to put on the footstool and I cut a newsquare of upholstery fabric to cover it.

 I sewed a double hem in all four edges of the cushion, then my husband helped me pull and staple the new cover around the quilt batting and the top of the stool.
 We screwed it back onto the base and presto! we had a matching rocker and stool.